-Now, if you see this slide estimation has two parts.
+Now if you see this slide estimation has two parts.

-One is point estimation, another one is interval estimation.
-So, under point estimation we will be discussing about that point estimation of mean, and point estimation of standard deviation or we can say that point estimation of variance that is the square of standard variation, that we will be discussing.
-And under interval estimation here we will be discussing for first for single population, that is confidence interval for mean confidence interval for mean and confidence interval for variance.
-We will also discuss today that interval estimation for difference of means between two population, two populations here also difference CI confidence interval for the ratio of two population variances, two population variances, okay?
+One is point estimation another one is interval estimation so under point estimation we will be discussing about that point estimation of mean and point estimation of standard deviation or we can say that point estimation of variance that is the square of standard variation that we will be discussing and under interval estimation here we will be discussing for first for single population that is confidence interval for mean confidence interval for mean and confidence interval for variance.

-Essentially what will happen here?
-Ultimately you will find out when you talk about the interval estimation, the intel logic, the logic remain same whether we will go for the single population or two population and the difference you will find in the little bit in the computation.
-So, if you have n observations x, x 1, x 2 like this x n, n observation all of you know that the mean, the estimate of mean is the average of the sample data.
-So, if I say x bar is an estimate of mu, then that you all know that this is i equal to 1 to n x i.
-So, what do we say that x bar is the estimate of population mean.
+And we will also discuss today that interval estimation for difference of means between two population two populations here also difference CI confidence interval for differences, difference of means between two population and ratio of confident interval for the ratio of two population variances two population variances okay essentially what will happen here ultimately you will find out when you talk about the interval estimation the Intel logic the logic remain same whether we will go for the single population or two population and the difference you will find in the little bit in the computation.

+So if you have n observations x, $x_1$ $x_2$ like this $x_n$ n observation all of you know that the mean the estimate of mean is the average of the sample data so if I say $\overline{x}$ is an estimate of $\mu$ then that you all know that this is i=1 to n $x_i$ so what do we say that $\overline{x}$ is the estimate of population mean similarly we will calculate variance sample variance which we say that the estimate of population variance which will be n-1 sum total of i equal to 1 to n xi- $\overline{x}^2$ when you compute like this that you collect a sample and compute $\overline{x}$ as well S square from the sample.

-Similarly, we will calculate variance, sample variance which we say that the estimate of population variance which will be n minus 1 sum total of i equal to 1 to n x i minus x bar square.
-When you compute like this that you collect a sample and compute x bar s square from the sample, this is your point estimate.
-So, x bar is the point estimate of mu s square is the point estimate of sigma square.
-Now, as we have discussed in last class that what will happen when I go for several samples collected from a population.
+This is your point estimate so $\overline{x}$ is the point estimate of $\mu$ s square is the point estimate of $\sigma 2$ now we have discussed in last class that what will happen when I go for several samples collected from a population.